-If you come to Provence in summer, you simply must visit a fragrant blooming lavender field!
-Lavender is a huge part of Provençal culture.
-It's been used for hundreds of years for making cosmetics and also in the cuisine for making honey, sorbets, and ice cream.
+Fragrant blooming lavender fields have become the iconic part of the Provençal culture.
+It's been used here for hundreds of years for making cosmetics and also in the cuisine, added to honey, sorbets, and ice cream.
 If you visit Province in the summer you will definitely see the stunning purple fields that have become symbolic of the region.
-The harvesting season is in July and August.
+The harvesting season runs in July and August.

 Most lavender fields are located in Alpes de Haute Provence region, to the north of Aix-en-Provence.
 Lavender farms are numerous near the Luberon Forest, on Verdon plateau, as well as around the towns of Sault and Valensole.
 The flowers start to bloom in mid-June, with peak blooming season falling in mid-July.
-The Plateau de Sault and the Plateau de Valensole, hold festivals dedicated to this beautiful plant.
+The Plateau de Sault and the Plateau de Valensole villages hold several festivals dedicated to this beautiful plant.
 During the celebrations, there's live music, lavender cutting competitions, lavender games and markets with fresh lavender products.
-So get yourself a glass of wine and join the locals dressed in traditional costumes celebrating their blue gold.
+So get yourself a glass of wine and join the locals dressed in traditional costumes celebrating their purple gold!

 By the way, while visiting lavender fields be careful with snakes that sometimes like to nestle in the bushes!